ton-community/tutorials/docs/01-wallet/mainnet-npmton.md

 ```

 Once the wallet signs and sends a transaction, we must wait until TON Blockchain validators insert this transaction into a new block.
 Since block time on TON is approx 5 seconds, it will usually take 5-10 seconds until the transaction confirms.
 Try looking for this outgoing transaction in the Tonscan explorer.

+If you're getting errors in this step, please triple check that the wallet contract you're using is deployed and funded.
+If you're using the wrong wallet version for example, you'll end up using a wallet contract that isn't deployed and the transaction will fail.

 ## Conclusion